-9A.Toynbee, Mankind and Mother Earth, Oxford University Press, 1976, 178.
+9. Arnold Toynbee, Mankind and Mother Earth: A Narrative History of the World (New York: Oxford University Press, 1976), 178.

-in his recurring questioning of the meaning of modernity.
-So, in noting the parallel falsifications of history in the Sumerian King List and in Hegel's Philosophy of History, Voegelin is led to query: "And what is modern about modern mind, one may ask, if Hegel, Comte, or Marx, in order to create an image of history that will support their ideological imperialism, still use the same techniques for distorting the reality of history as their Sumerian predecessors?"
-In a later context he remarks: "A 'modern age' in which the thinkers who ought to be philosophers prefer the role of imperial entrepreneurs will have to go through many convulsions before it has got rid of itself, together with the arrogance of its revolt, and found the way back to the dialogue of humanity with its humility."
-11
+ask, if Hegel, Comte, or Marx, in order to create an image of history that will support their ideological imperialism, still use the same techniques for distorting the reality of history as their Sumerian predecessors?
+In a later context he remarks:

+A 'modern age' in which the thinkers who ought to be philosophers prefer the role of imperial entrepreneurs will have to go through many convulsions before it has got rid of itself, together with the arrogance of its revolt, and found the way back to the dialogue of humanity with its humility.

 Voegelin asks, 'What is modern?'
 It is useful to advert to the meanings of the classical Latin word, modo, (merely, just, directly), and the derived medieval word, modernitas: present-dayness.
-Then - but I would note that the topic demands massive research of a functional kind - one, or rather mankind, can move to a dialogue with its humility and find ranges and varieties of fragmented consciousness as the character, or characters, of the long period of history between what Lonergan calls the first and second times of the temporal subject, making it possible to identify the first and third stages of meaning with these two and then to identify the Axial Period as the second stage of meaning, sublating Jaspers two axial periods.12
+Then-but I would note that the topic demands massive research of a functional kind-one, or rather mankind, can move to a dialogue with its humility and find ranges and varieties of fragmented consciousness as the character, or characters, of the long period of history between what Lonergan calls the first and second times of the temporal subject, making it possible to identify the first and third stages of meaning with these two and then to identify the Axial Period as the second stage of meaning, sublating Jaspers two axial periods.